Dan0419/medicure-app-assignment-project/README.md

 - Run App : mvn spring-boot:run
 - access using the url : http://ipaddress:8082/

-## How to submit the project the project :
+## How to submit the project the project:

 1. Create a document with detailed step by step tasks along with the screenshot and upload into respective assignment.
-2. Please mention your github repository containing all the codes includeing application code, pipeline code, Dockerfile, Ansible scripts, Terraform scripts, kubernetes scripts etc..
+2. Please mention your github repository containing all the codes includeing application code, pipeline code, Dockerfile, Ansible scripts, Terraform scripts, kubernetes scripts etc.